ghumphr/brainuploader/README.md

 ```bash
 python manage.py runserver
 ```
-You can start using BrainUploader at http://localhost:8000/, or can visit the administration interface at http://localhost:8000/admin/.
+You can start using BrainUploader at http://localhost:8000/, or you can visit the administration interface at http://localhost:8000/admin/.

 # License